rmorales723/FinalProject/README.md

  We have EDIT and DELETE buttons that give the signed in user the ability to edit a appointment information and delete the appointment.

+ # Add Appointment page

+The react front end of the project has an add appointment page and here is a screenshot of the add appointments page:

+ToDo

 ## Trainer, Client, Appointment